 These men will risk everything to help the princess – Makabe going so far as to sacrifice his own sister, much to Yuki’s disgust.
 The idea of using a sacrificial double was revived in the confused prequel trilogy, with somewhat lesser emotional impact.
 Before the Star Wars storyline was muddied by the prequels, it was suggested that Luke’s Uncle Owen was in fact Obi-Wan’s brother, and that Obi-Wan knew that the stormtroopers would be coming for Owen and Beru the minute he saw Leia’s message and chose not to intervene in order to accelerate Luke’s destiny.

 Eagle-eyed viewers will also notice the wipe transitions in both movies – a classic technique to imply passage of time between scenes.
-Those with keen ears may also note that the music around the six-minute, 45-second of The Hidden Fortress is strikingly similar to the droid cue from Star Wars.
-The way in which General Makabe’s horse chase scene is shot – he could be racing an X-Wing along a trench – and the pay off of our hero charging upon a large pack of surprised enemy soldiers, is repeated by Han Solo upon the Death Star to comic effect.
+Those with keen ears may also note that the music around the six-minute, 45-second mark of The Hidden Fortress is strikingly similar to the droid cue from Star Wars.
+The way in which General Makabe’s horse chase scene is shot – he could be racing an X-Wing along a trench – and the pay off of our hero charging upon a large pack of surprised enemy soldiers, is repeated in Han Solo‘s attack on the Death Star, to comic effect.
 Finally, the Big Bad in both movies – the Lord of Yamana and Emperor Palpatine – although often referred to, are characters that we never meet; a phantom menace for another instalment, perhaps.

 So there it is: a princess, a general, a couple of bickering underlings and an action adventure romp behind enemy lines with swords, nobility, sacrifice, low cunning, a fair old dollop of luck and the dubious promise of riches at the end of it all.
 Hell, they even manage to have a few laughs along the way.